demisto/content/Integrations/Vectra_v2/Vectra_v2_description.md

-Vectra API is available for administrators and developers to integrate Vectra’s breach detection data into their applications.
+Vectra API is available for administrators and developers to integrate Vectra's breach detection data into their applications.
 Vectra provides access to security event data, platform configuration, and health information via URI paths.